-The subject site is located on Harbor Island in Newport Harbor.
-Harbor Island, like the majority of islands in Newport Harbor, is surrounded by private recreational boat docks associated with residential development.
-The proposed dock revision is similar in function to other residential docks in the immediate vicinity.
+The subject site is located on Lido Island in Newport Harbor.
+Lido Island, like the majority of islands in Newport Harbor, is surrounded by private recreational boat docks associated with residential development.
+The proposed dock revision is similar in function to other docks associated with residential development in the immediate vicinity.
 The boat dock will be used solely for boating recreation purposes.
-The site has been surveyed by the City of Newport Beach Harbor Resources Division for eelgrass and no eelgrass was discovered within 15 feet of the project area.
-Coastal access is available along the public walkway that surrounds Balboa Island, approximately a quarter mile to the southeast.
+The site has been surveyed by the City of Newport Beach

+Harbor Resources Division for eelgrass and no eelgrass was discovered within 15 feet of the project area.

 Public access also exists along the ocean fronting sandy beach, approximately one mile south of the subject site (Exhibits #1-2).
-The proposed project has received approval in concept from the City of Newport Beach Harbor Resources Division (Harbor Permit No. 139-5).
+The proposed project has received approval in concept from the City of Newport Beach Harbor Resources Division (Harbor Permit No. 175-600).
 The applicant has applied for approval of the proposed project from the U.S. Army Corps of Engineers.
 The project has received approval from the California Regional Water Quality Control Board (RWQCB).
 The RWQCB has determined that the proposed project will not adversely impact water quality if standard construction methods and materials are used.